dgroomes/java-metaprogramming-playground/README.md

 * Do something with JSR-223 or JShell to execute dynaic code at runtime and somehow side-effect the program state.
 This is possible, right?
 * IN PROGRESS Do something with Java agents (premain or dynamic)
+  * Can I replace a method definition using the agent?

 ## Reference